 - Place in the sun and shake every day.
 Leave for at least three weeks.

 - When it is finished, strain and store the tincture in a cool, dark place.

 Then I use the Jewelweed tincture to make this Jewelweed poison ivy solution.

 Supplies & Ingredients:

 - 4 ounces of the Jewelweed tincture (from recipe above)

 - 5 drops lavender essential oil (find pure lavender EO here)

 - 5 drops tea tree essential oil (find pure tea tree EO here)

 - cotton cosmetic pads (like these organic cotton pads)

-- a small jar with a tight fitting lid (these are the perfect size)
+- a small jar with a tight-fitting lid (these are a perfect size)